-Setting your gothic horror movie in an “old dark house” is almost a prerequisite – Robert Wise’s The Haunting and Peter Medak’s The Changeling are prime examples of this done well – but if all you have is dark halls and spooky noises to offer, there is a good chance your film will be forgotten, and there are many films guilty of using this crutch while doing nothing original with it.
-Enter Rodrigo Cortés‘s adaptation of Lois Duncan’s young adult story Down a Dark Hall, which deals with an all-girl Hogwarts, if Hogwarts was designed by Dario Argento and housed juvenile delinquents instead of wizards, and for his film, Cortés decided to add a little mystery to spice up the proceedings.
+Setting your gothic horror movie in an “old dark house” is almost a prerequisite – Richard Matheson’s The Legend of Hell House and Peter Medak’s The Changeling are prime examples of this done well – but if all you have is dark halls and spooky noises to offer, there is a good chance your film will be forgotten.
+There are many films guilty of using this crutch while doing nothing original with it but Rodrigo Cortés’s adaptation of Lois Duncan’s young adult story Down a Dark Hall is an excellent example of taking an interesting spin on things as this story deals with an all-girl Hogwarts, if Hogwarts was designed by Dario Argento and housed juvenile delinquents instead of wizards, and for his film, Cortés decided to add a little mystery to spice up the proceedings.

 Down a Dark Hall (2018)